siberianfox/g2wiki/g2-in-Studio6.md

  * `system\include` from `/Arduino/hardware/arduino/sam/system/include`
  * `system\source` from `/Arduino/hardware/arduino/sam/system/source`
  * `variants` from `/Arduino/hardware/arduino/sam/variants` The variants dir only needs variant.h, variant.cpp, pins_arduino.h.
 It does not need all the other stuff that's in and under the source directory
+ * `motate` - create the directory - copy motate sources or leave this empty for now

 * Add the following paths as `Relative Paths` to both the C and C++ compiler sections. _NOTE: At some point the Add Item and other dialog buttons disappeared from Visual Studio so I was not able to add these from the UI.
 I had to go into the .cppproj file and edit the XML directly_
 <pre>
 ..\arduino
+..\motate
+..\cmsis
 ..\system
 ..\system\include
 ..\system\source